 Sea buckthorn oil – an orange berry from the Himalayan valleys, which Nepali villagers sell in juice form to passing mountaineers.
 The oil of sea buckthorn berry has two excellent properties for oily skin: 1) it’s extremely rich in vitamin A, which controls your sebaceous glands locally.
 And 2) sea buckthorn oil contains two compounds called stigmasterol and beta-sitosterol, both of which are strong inhibitors of the androgen DHT.

 One study found that after just one week, sebum production fell by 17%, while among the patient people who applied it for eight weeks, sea buckthorn oil caused a 45% improvement in oily skin, an amazing improvement from such a random berry.
 Remember to buy sea buckthorn berry oil, a completely different oil to sea buckthorn seed oil, with the berry oil being easily identified by its more intense orange colour.
-Best product: Slice Of Nature Sea Buckthorn Oil.
+Best product: US Organic Sea Buckthorn Berry Oil.

 Green tea – another random foodstuff with amazing results in studies.
 Green tea also inhibits DHT on the skin’s surface, through an antioxidant compound called epigallocatechin gallate.
 In one study, green tea worked slightly slower than sea buckthorn oil, with a 6% reduction in oily skin after 1 week…